UNSW-CEEM/nempy/docs/source/intro.rst

 Accuracy
 --------
-The accuracy with which nempy represents the NEM's dispatch process can be measured by re-creating historical dispatch results.
+The accuracy with which Nempy represents the NEM's dispatch process can be measured by re-creating historical dispatch results.
-This is done for a given dispatch interval by downloading the relevant historical inputs such as unit initial operating levels, bids and generic constraints, processing these inputs so they are compatible with the nempy SpotMarket class, and finally dispatching the spot market.
+This is done for a given dispatch interval by downloading the relevant historical inputs such as unit initial operating levels, bids and generic constraints, processing these inputs so they are compatible with the Nempy SpotMarket class, and finally dispatching the spot market.
 The results can then be compared to historical results to gauge the model's accuracy.
 Figure 1 shows the results of this process for 1000 randomly selected dispatch intervals in 2019, comparing the modelled NSW energy price with historical prices.
 Here the model is configured to maximally reflect the NEM's dispatch procedure.